donejs/donejs/docs/guide.md

 Now each component is being dynamically loaded while navigating between the home and messages page.

-Also, everything will be [rendered on the server](Features.html#section=section_ServerSideRendered).
-If you open [localhost:8080/chat](http://localhost:8080/chat) directly in the browser, you'll see the chat messages page right away, while the JavaScript is being loaded in the backround.
+Also, everything is [rendered on the server](Features.html#section=section_ServerSideRendered).
+If you reload the homepage at [localhost:8080](http://localhost:8080) you'll see the pages content right away, while the JavaScript is loading in the background.
 Viewing the source will show the dynamically inserted styles and the corresponding HTML.

 ## Homepage

-Now that we can navigate between pages we can finish implementing their functionality.
-Let's start with the homepage.
+Now that we can navigate between pages, we will finish implementing their functionality, starting with the homepage.

 ### Installing bit-tabs

-On the homepage we will add and load [bit-tabs](https://github.com/bitovi-components/bit-tabs), a simple declarative tabs widget.
+On the homepage let's install and add [bit-tabs](https://github.com/bitovi-components/bit-tabs), a simple declarative tabs widget.

 ```
 npm install bit-tabs --save